01-edu/public/subjects/shop/README.md

 As bonus for this project there are a couple things you could do:

 - You can add a category to the product so that the user can chose between cars, clothes, computers and many more.
 Or you can add more fields to describe the products, for example add more brands.
-- You can create a button `add to cart` so that it is possible to add a product to the cart without opening the adds.
+- You can create a button `add to cart` so that it is possible to add a product to the cart without opening the ads.
 - You can find a way to remove items from the cart one by one.
 - You can implement your own display and design.
 - You can add a payment method.